To complete the available drug-free form of Patul-END®, see the "Products" link, or click here

 The Drug Free, Vitamin Product

 The first FDA formula to treat PET was a medication.
 As a result of our research project, a drug free novel composition was developed to be delivered in the form of nose drops.
-The pure nutrient vitamin supplement, PatulEND®, is the only FDA approved product that qualifies for their exclusive designation as the treatment of the rare disorder of Patulous Eustachian Tube presenting with autophony, also known as "DiBartolomeo's Syndrome".
+The pure nutrient vitamin supplement, PatulEND®, is the only FDA orphan designated approved product (#96-988) that qualifies for their exclusive designation as the treatment of the rare disorder of Patulous Eustachian Tube presenting with autophony, also known as "DiBartolomeo's Syndrome".

 The method of administration is critical to its effectiveness.
-The patients' head is tilted 90° toward the effected side so that the drops reach the Eustachian tube opening.
+The patients' head is tilted 90 degrees toward the effected side so that the drops reach the Eustachian tube opening.
 The patient sniffs the drops back to the Eustachian tube opening.
 Some patients may experience a stinging sensation.
 Please refer to our PatulEND® directions for use instructions, for further details.

-and Inner Ear Organ
+Contributions and Middle and Inner Ear Organ

 Contributions, in the form of property, securities, insurance, charitable remainder trusts and other vehicles may be donated to the Ear Foundation in the Memory of a loved one, to support research on the causes and treatment of ear diseases, and to enable us to continue professional education and public service programs in our communities.